-Executor (IExecutor) is an execution engine of a subgraph that can execute inference for the subgraph.
-It is the result of a Subgraph compilation.
-Compared to common programming language tools, it is like an interpreter with code to execute.
+Executor(IExecutor) is a execution engine of a subgraph that can execute inference for the subgraph.
+It is the result of Subgraph compilation.
+If we would compare it with most of common programming language tools, it is just like an interpreter with code to execute.